L1Blom/RAG/README.md

     - Processes each valid URL sequentially.
     - Stores URLs in `x.json` and writes local per-post snapshots.
     - Returns a summary of successful and failed URLs.

+16. /prompt/\<ID\>/xposts/chat

+    Parameters: prompt (string)

+    Answers a question using all X posts as context (bypasses vector search).

+    When the full post set exceeds a single LLM context window, posts are processed via map-reduce:
+    - Posts are split into character-budgeted batches (configurable via `xposts_batch_chars` in the INI file).
+    - Each batch is analyzed in parallel (4 workers via ThreadPoolExecutor), extracting facts and per-batch statistics.
+    - A deterministic author stats table (post counts, likes, retweets) is computed from all posts and included in the reduce prompt for accurate aggregation queries.
+    - A final synthesis step combines all batch findings into one streamed answer.
+    - After the answer streams, `[[IMG:path]]` markers are inserted inline after cited post URLs that have downloaded images.
+Images are limited to `xposts_max_images` (default 5).

+    Response is streamed (text/plain, chunked).
+Progress markers `[Analyzing N/M...]` are emitted during batch processing and stripped by the frontend before saving to chat history.

+    If all posts fit in one batch, a single-batch shortcut streams a direct answer with no map-reduce overhead.

 ## Usage